Montreux–Glion–Rochers-de-Naye railway line: Route

 The railway from Montreux, which departs from platform 8 of the main line Montreux railway station, begins to climb steeply almost as soon as it leaves the station and enters the first of many tunnels.
 The line changes direction by a series of minimum radius curves, views of Lake Geneva alternating from side to side, before reaching the station at Glion.
 The workshops and depot are alongside the line as it leaves Glion, the main shops accessed from a traverser set off a loop line alongside the main line.

-The line continues higher to the small village of Caux passing through Alpine meadows which, in the Springtime, are full of wild growing narcissus, forget-me-nots and others, before reaching its upper terminus at Rochers-de-Naye, the home of the Marmot Paradise, a centre where seven varieties of these small mammals can be seen in a natural environment.
+The line continues higher to the small village of Caux passing through Alpine meadows which, in the Springtime, are full of wild growing narcissus, forget-me-nots and others, before reaching its upper terminus at Rochers-de-Naye.
 From here there are views over Lake Geneva and across to the French Alps.

 The line is 10.36 km long and has a vertical climb of 1575 m.
 This is made up of the Montreux - Glion section, which climbs 292 m in 2.73 km, whilst the Glion - Rochers-de-Naye climbs 1283 m in 7.63 km.